ArunGovil/arungovil.me/posts/amazon-ec2-express.md

 nvm install --lts
 ```

-This will install the latest lts version of nodejs on our ec2 instance.
+This will install the latest lts version of nodejs on you ec2 instance.

-13. As an optional step, we are installing pm2 package maanger to manage nodejs process
+13. As an optional step, you may install pm2 package manager to manage and overview nodejs processes.

 ```
 sudo npm install -g pm2
 ```

-14. At this stage, nodejs is ready to run, now we can start initializing our first server using Express.
-We can clone one of our express app to continue.
+14. At this stage, nodejs is ready to run, now you can start initializing our first server using Express.
+You can clone one of your express app to continue.
+Here, I'm cloning a sample Express app available in my github.

 ```
 git clone https://github.com/ArunGovil/ExpressLibrary.git
-cd ExpressLibrary | yarn
+cd ExpressLibrary; yarn install yarn dev
-node index.js
 ```

 15. To expose our app to public use, we will setup nginx reverse proxy.
 To install nginx, run;